Cyphrme/WatchMod/README.md

 We've found it useful for:

-- File Versioning (adding a hash to a file)
+- File Versioning (adding a hash to a file, especially useful for )
 - Sass
 - TypeScript
 - [esbuild][esbuild]